 The Tecumseh West STEAM Center Learning Expo was Thursday, Dec.
 20, and it’s the perfect time to reflect on our city planning project.
 Every learner worked hard to complete and perfect their projects, and it showed!
 From metropolitan paradises to tribal villages, learners’ creativity was given a chance to soar.

 The city planning project was not only a new experience for learners but also facilitators at the school.

 “Personally, I think this project had a lot of benefits and it had a lot of learning so this presentation made us learn a lot about time management because we were given not just one big project but multiple small projects that piled on top of each other,” said Evan Pollet.

 “Also, it required a lot of teamwork,” said Nolan White.

 “What I liked about the project is that is forcing you to make a connection between the rules [of your civilization] and the impact on the environment.
-Thinking about population, and thinking about how it would increase or decrease.
-If your civilization had less resources you have to think of how to use that,” said Mrs. Anastasoff, West science teacher.
+Thinking about the population and thinking about how it would increase or decrease if your civilization had fewer resources you have to think of how to use that,” said one of the science teachers, Mrs. Anastasoff.